turgu1/ota-service/README.md

 **Over-The-Air Firmware Update Service for ESPHome Devices**

-*Last updated: December 10, 2025*
+*Last updated: December 12, 2025*

-A robust Rust-based service that automatically manages firmware updates for ESP32 devices running ESPHome firmware.
+A robust Rust-based service that automatically manages firmware updates for devices running ESPHome firmware.
 The service monitors for new firmware versions, coordinates updates via MQTT, and uploads firmware using the ESPHome native OTA protocol v2.

 > **Platform Note:** This application is built and tested for Linux platforms.
 It may also work on other operating systems, but Linux is the primary target environment.

+> **Device Note:** All testing has been done with ESP32 devices.
+Please advise if the other kind of devices supported by ESPHome OTA capability are not working properly.

 ## Features